 We love Queen's Hotel for convenience.
 On our doorstep, we have banks, bars, supermarkets, cafes, railway stations, attractions, pharmacies, and more.
 Better hotels are dotted in the hillsides far & away, but they are just that; far away.
 Once you pay a lot more to luxuriate in the 5-star forest (nothing wrong with that if that's your preference) you then must pay excessive taxi fares to get places.

-So, with a spare day before the Test, consider visiting the Peradeniya Botanic Gardens or ever-popular Pinnewela Elephant Orphanage.
 Our favourite is the3 Temple loop.
-A 7km walk of solitude, peace, & harmony linking Embekke, Lankathilake and Gadaladeniya Temples.
+A 7km walk of peace & harmony linking Embekke, Lankathilake and Gadaladeniya Temples.
 If kicking about town, opposite our hotel is 'Temple of the Tooth'.

 Every day thousands of pilgrims & people undergo heavier security screening than at airports to see a shiny gold box holding Buddha's Tooth, a shiny gold box holding a replica of Buddha's Tooth or an empty shiny gold box.
 No one has ever seen the tooth, but thousands are happy to pay Rs500 for a processional glance at the box they believe it is in.